lucidrains/denoising-diffusion-pytorch/README.md

 Implementation of <a href="https://arxiv.org/abs/2006.11239">Denoising Diffusion Probabilistic Model</a> in Pytorch.
 It is a new approach to generative modeling that may <a href="https://ajolicoeur.wordpress.com/the-new-contender-to-gans-score-matching-with-langevin-sampling/">have the potential</a> to rival GANs.
 It uses denoising score matching to estimate the gradient of the data distribution, followed by Langevin sampling to sample from the true distribution.

-This implementation was transcribed from the official Tensorflow version <a href="https://github.com/hojonathanho/diffusion">here</a>
+This implementation was inspired by the official Tensorflow version <a href="https://github.com/hojonathanho/diffusion">here</a>

 Youtube AI Educators - <a href="https://www.youtube.com/watch?v=W-O7AZNzbzQ">Yannic Kilcher</a> | <a href="https://www.youtube.com/watch?v=344w5h24-h8">AI Coffeebreak with Letitia</a> | <a href="https://www.youtube.com/watch?v=HoKDTa5jHvg">Outlier</a>